 Liability coverage provides protection against financial responsibility if you are found at fault in an accident.
 It covers damage to property and/or bodily injury to any other party involved in the accident and can also cover legal fees associated with defending yourself if necessary.

-Uninsured/Underinsured Motorist coverage is designed to protect Arizona drivers from accidents involving a driver who does not have insurance or doesn't have enough insurance to cover the cost of an accident.
+Uninsured/Underinsured Motorist coverage is designed to protect New Kingman-Butler AZ drivers from accidents involving a driver who does not have insurance or doesn't have enough insurance to cover the cost of an accident.
 Comprehensive Coverage pays for damages caused by various events, such as theft, vandalism, hail, fire, windstorms, lightning strikes or animal collisions.

 Collision Coverage pays for repair costs that result from your vehicle colliding with another object or vehicle.
 Medical Payments or Personal Injury Protection (PIP) coverage provides medical payments for you and your passengers in the event of an accident.